Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Related work

-\paragraph{Physical reasoning and plausibility in VGMs.} Recent advances in evaluating physical plausibility in video generation have employed both human assessments \citep{bansal2024videophy} and automated approaches leveraging vision-language models (VLMs)~\citep{bansal2024videophy, meng2024towards} and object tracking metrics~\citep{wang2024you, motamed2025generative, nvidia2025cosmosworldfoundationmodel}.
-Notable frameworks include VideoCon-Physics \citep{bansal2024videophy}, PhyGenBench \citep{meng2024towards} and PhysBench~\citep{chow2025physbench}, which utilize VLMs to assess adherence to physical law prompts; VAMP~\citep{wang2024you}, which quantifies motion characteristics through acceleration and velocity variance; and Physics-IQ~\citep{motamed2025generative} and COSMOS~\citep{nvidia2025cosmosworldfoundationmodel}, which compare object masks between generated and real-world videos.
-Kang et al.~\citep{kang2024far} used the PHYRE simulator~\citep{bakhtin2019phyre} to fine-tune VGM on synthetic 2D data, facilitating out-of-distribution and combinatorial generalization evaluation.

-Despite addressing diverse physical phenomena, these benchmarks have significant limitations.
+Despite addressing diverse physical phenomena, such approaches suffer significant limitations.
 VLM and human evaluations often identify physical deviations categorically, like noting gravity violations without quantifying them.
-Moreover, VLM can hallucinate~\citep{li2023evaluating} and miss subtle physical inconsistencies.
-On the other side, object tracking metrics are often based on simulated data~\citep{nvidia2025cosmosworldfoundationmodel, bakhtin2019phyre} and assume that modeled processes should be deterministic and predictable~\citep{kang2024far,motamed2025generative}.
-These limitations highlight the critical need for more robust, interpretable benchmarks that can quantitatively evaluate physical realism by precisely measuring how well-generated videos preserve physical invariants and adhere to specific physical laws.\looseness=-1
+Moreover, VLM can hallucinate~\citep{li2023evaluating} and miss subtle physical inconsistencies~\citep{chow2025physbench}.
+On the other side, object tracking metrics are often based on simulated data~\citep{nvidia2025cosmosworldfoundationmodel, bakhtin2019phyre} and assume that modeled processes should be deterministic and predictable~\citep{kang2025how,motamed2026generative}.

+Crucially, current evaluation paradigms often fail to bridge the gap between video generation and actionable world modeling.
+Newtonian dynamics represent, arguably one of the most fundamental layer of world modeling required for embodied agents, table-top manipulation, and Vision-Language-Action (VLA) systems~\citep{intelligence2025pi_, team2025gemini, bjorck2025gr00t}.
+While coverage to domains like fluids or optics is still valuable, prioritization of depth and controllability in this fundamental domain is essential for Robot Learning. \benchmark is designed to ensure that physics-informed metrics are interpretable and verifiable in this regime, providing a solid foundation for evaluating models intended to serve as simulators for physical interaction.\looseness=-1